wp-plugins/backwpup/readme.txt

 * the job works now in the WordPress envoerment again
 * add own database table for backwpup
 * added support for Box.net
-* Updated AWS lib to 1.4.7
+* Updated AWS lib to 1.5.0
 * many bug fixes

+= 2.1.7 =
+* New Logo
+* Fixed not displayed save button
+* Updated AWS lib to 1.5.0
+* some tweaks

 = 2.1.6 =
 * fixed Dropbox with no path problem